xx-EaZy-xx/to-do-list/README.md

-This a next.js educational to-do list application.
+This is a Next.js educational to-do list application.

 More info will be available soon.